BalbiL/G2-MG02-MLOps-Project/README.md

    uvicorn main:app --reload
    ```
 The app should be running on port **8000** of localhost.
 You can check its working fine at http://localhost:8000/docs.
+#### ⚠️Important
-Keep the terminal window with the app running opened and open a new terminal window for the next step.
+Keep the terminal window with the supabase api app running opened and open a new terminal window for the next step.

 ---